The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 What is Instasmile?

-Instasmile is a brand of snap-on veneers or what some may call a snap-on smile.
+instasmile is a brand of snap-on veneers or what some may call a snap-on smile.

-Custom made, they are tailored to you.
+instasmile is custom made, they are tailored to you.

 Unlike real dental veneers, these snap on alternatives can be fitted and removed as and when you like.